Parsa-Rajabi/CPSC-100/docs/syllabus.md

   - Call Crisis Center BC: 1-800-784-2433 (24/7)
   - Call or visit VGH Access and Assessment Centre: 604-675-3700 (7:30am to 11:00pm)
   - Visit your nearest emergency room

+## Privacy

+CPSC 100 utilizes Ed Discussion to enhance class discussions and communication.
+Your personal information is collected and disclosed to Ed Discussion under the authority of section 26(c) of the Freedom of Information and Protection of Privacy Act (FIPPA).

+To provide you with access to Ed Discussion, UBC must disclose your name, email, and other course-related information to Ed Discussion which operates and stores information outside of Canada.
+When activating your account you will have option to use an alias (such as your @student.ubc.ca or @ugrad.cs.ubc.ca emails) to help protect your identity.

+For more information on how Ed Discussion handles your data, please refer to their [Privacy Policy](https://edstem.org/au/privacy).

+For questions or concerns about how this information is collected, used, or stored, please contact the instructor.